yashkothari92/codewithme/Leetcode/README.md

 	res += Math.min(curr, prev)
 	00111 -> min(grp('0'), grp('1')) => 1

+#709.
+To Lower Case   (Easy)

+	Given a string s, return the string after replacing every uppercase letter with the same lowercase letter.

+	Example 1:
+	  Input: s = "Hello"
+	  Output: "hello"

+	Example 2:
+	  Input: s = "here"
+	  Output: "here"

+	Example 3:
+	  Input: s = "LOVELY"
+	  Output: "lovely"

+	@ without using Java library,
+	 check when character <= 'A' and >= 'Z', add 32 to the character to convert into lower case. append the character to the StringBuilder and return sb.toString()

 #745.
 Prefix and Suffix Search	(Hard): May Day1

 	Design a special dictionary which has some words and allows you to search the words in it by a prefix and a suffix.